-The Factors That Determine How Often You Should Brush Your Beard
+Deciding How Often You Should Brush And Comb Your beard

 Every man is different, so there is no one right answer to this question.
-As a general guideline, brushing your beard once a day is a good place to start.
-But this isn’t always the case.
+You’ve got the general guidelines above, but this isn’t always the case.
 How often a man should brush his beard depends on a variety of factors.

 If you’ve chosen to grow a longer or more complex beard, it will require more complex grooming.
 A quick daily brush through with a natural bristled brush during styling will help to tidy your beard and stop stray hairs from sticking out.
 But due to the length or complexity of the style, it might need additional touch-ups throughout the day to look its best.